top of page

 3/4 tsp kosher salt, divided

-1/2 tsp grated Meyer lemon zest plus 1/4 cup fresh Meyer lemon juice (from 1 large lemon or 2 medium lemons), divided
+1/2 tsp grated Meyer lemon zest plus 1/4 cup fresh Meyer lemon juice (from 1 large or 2 medium lemons), divided

 1/2 cup packed fresh flat-leaf parsley leaves